HipByte/motion-appstore/README.md

-# motion-validate
+# motion-appstore

-This is RubyMotion plugin which provides validation command before submitting to AppStore.
+This is RubyMotion plugin which provides `validate` and `upload` commands for iTunes Connect.

 ## Usage

 ```
 $ rake archive:distribution
 $ motion validate APPLE-ID
+$ motion upload APPLE-ID
 ```

 Example)